 The principal part of his repertoire is romantic music, with acclaimed performances of Rachmaninoff, Scriabin and Medtner.
 The celebrated pianist Lazar Berman has written that Tropp “is a singular and subtle artist.
 Sincerity and poetic manner, improvisatory freedom and rhythmic flexibility, a highly coloured pianistic sound join with a powerful and strongly willed conception – these are the essential traits of the artistic persona of Vladimir Tropp.”

 Tropp has made a series of recordings on radio, LPs and CDs.
-From 1995 ten CDs were produced by the Denon Company (Japan), on which were recorded works by Schumann, Chopin, Brahms, Tchaikovsky, Rachmaninoff, Scriabin and Medtner.
-One of his series of three CDs entitled “Russian Miniatures” merited in 1998 the prestigious “Record Academy” award as the best of the year.
+From 1995, he produced ten CDs of works by Schumann, Chopin, Brahms, Tchaikovsky, Rachmaninoff, Scriabin and Medtner (Denon, Japan).
+One of his CD series, Russian Miniatures, won the prestigious Record Academy’s 1998 best of the year award.

-He serves on the boards of the Rachmaninoff (as a vice-president) and Scriabin Societies in Russia and is a member of the Teodor Leschetizki and Scriabin societies in the United States and the Glenn Gould Society in Canada.
+He serves on the boards of the Rachmaninoff (as a vice-president) and Scriabin Societies in Russia and is a member of the Teodor Leschetizki and Scriabin Societies in the US and the Glenn Gould Society in Canada.
 He has taken part in music festivals in Kuhmo (Finland), Portogruaro (Italy) and others, where he played solo and chamber music.
 He regularly serves on juries of international and national piano competitions, among them the F. Lamond International Competition in Glasgow, the International Piano Competition in Hamamatsu, and the Rachmaninoff International Piano Competition in Moscow.